Why Your Company Needs An OSHA Attorney

 In the event that your company does receive citations from the OSHA inspection, having an OSHA attorney at hand will be very helpful.
 The penalties for OSHA violations are serious, and hard to challenge on your own.
 An OSHA attorney brings plenty of experience working with OSHA rules and regulations to the table, and can help you meet all of the OSHA requirements.
 They can also help you defend any claims that are brought against you, as well as help you fight any wrongful citations for violations.
 Your OSHA attorney will help you file a Notice of Contest, letting the OSHA Area Director know that your company will be contesting a citation.
 The Notice of Contest must be filed within 15 days of getting a citation, otherwise, the penalties will be enforced.

-At Trent Cotney, P.A., we know that dealing with OSHA citations can be exasperating and intricate, which is why hiring an experienced Tampa OSHA defense attorney to help can make the process easier for you and your company.
+At Cotney Construction Law, we know that dealing with OSHA citations can be exasperating and intricate, which is why hiring an experienced Tampa OSHA defense attorney to help can make the process easier for you and your company.

 To schedule an appointment with one of our OSHA defense attorneys, please call us at 813.579.3278 or submit our contact request form to request a consultation.